marmelab/react-admin/docs/List.md

 - [Filter Query Parameter](#filter-query-parameter)
 - [Linking To A Pre-Filtered List](#linking-to-a-pre-filtered-list)

-React-admin proposes several UI components to let users to see and modify filters, and gives you the tools to build custom ones.
+React-admin proposes several UI components to let users see and modify filters, and gives you the tools to build custom ones.

 - The `<Filter>` Button/Form Combo
   - [Usage](#the-filter-buttonform-combo)